reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

         region: ${AWS_SNS_REGION}
 ```

-**Spring Cloud AWS will automatically create the necessary configuration beans** using the above defined properties, allowing us to interact with the SNS service in our application.
+**Spring Cloud AWS will automatically create the necessary configuration beans** using the above-defined properties, allowing us to interact with the SNS service in our application.

 ### Configuring SNS Topic ARN

-**The recommended approach to interact with an SNS topic is through its Amazon Resource Name (ARN)**.
+**The recommended approach to interacting with an SNS topic is through its Amazon Resource Name (ARN)**.
 We will store this property in our project's `application.yaml` file and make use of `@ConfigurationProperties` to map the defined ARN to a POJO, which our application will reference while publishing messages to SNS:

 ```java
 @Getter